mbremyk/Battleship-3k/README.md

 -Open dbConfig.properties
 -Add configurations for your database.
 For using our database send a message to magbre@stud.ntnu.no
 -Go back to run directory
--Dubleclick the Battleship 3k.bat file again.
+-Doubleclick the Battleship 3k.bat file again.
 -Enjoy your game :)